ranbureand/bestiarum/en/about.markdown

 Hello Dreamer,

 I am a curious wanderer who tells stories by the fire at night.
 I like collecting shiny things like magpies.
-My nickname is “takatukacı” since my childhood.
-And this is my nest where I collect those shiny and magical “takatuka”s[^typeface].
+My nickname is *takatukacı* since my childhood.
+And this is my nest where I collect those shiny and magical *takatuka*s[^typeface].

 **What does Takatukaci means?**